Top 20 Interpersonal Skills Employers Love (and Why They Do)

 8. Empathy

-Empathy is one of the five dimensions that make up emotional intelligence.
-And with emotional intelligence expected to be one of the most in-demand skills according to the Future of Work study (PDF), empathy is hugely important.
+Empathy is one of the five pillars of emotional intelligence.
+And with emotional intelligence expected to be one of the most in-demand skills according to The Future of Work study (PDF), empathy is hugely important.
 You can develop empathy skills through active listening, asking questions and making an effort to understand the perspective of the other person.

 9. Patience